Tensor meson transition form factors in holographic QCD and the muon $g-2$: functions for with and without non-pole terms

 (The complete list of the integral kernels $\bar T_i(Q_1,Q_2,\tau)$ can be found in Appendix B of~\cite{Colangelo:2017fiz}.)

-The twelve scalar function $\bar \Pi_i$, could in principle be obtained for any Hadronic Light-by Light tensor, {\it i.e.} the correlation function of four electromagnetic quark currents, obtained in any model provided it respects Lorentz and gauge invariance, crossing symmetries and some analyticity properties.
+The twelve scalar function $\bar \Pi_i$, could in principle be obtained for any HLbL tensor, {\it i.e.} the correlation function of four electromagnetic quark currents, obtained in any model provided it respects Lorentz and gauge invariance, crossing symmetries and some analyticity properties.

-The extraction of the scalar functions $\bar \Pi_i$, is however a non trivial task, requiring the decomposition of the hadronic Light-by-Light tensor in particular basis of gauge invariant tensor structures.
+The extraction of the scalar functions $\bar \Pi_i$, is however a nontrivial task, requiring the decomposition of the HLbL tensor in particular basis of gauge invariant tensor structures.

 This process produces certain ambiguities when one considers pole contributions to the HLbL tensor obtained by the exchange of single resonance, as is the case of the tensor resonances we are considering.